NucciTheBoss/pluto/README.md

 Pluto is proof-of-concept application for demonstrating the work that the High-Performance Computing (HPC) team at Canonical has accomplished over the past several months.
-Pluto showcases the [__Charmed HPC__](https://ubuntu.com/hpc) project by automatically bootstrapping a micro-HPC cluster.
+Pluto showcases the [__Charmed HPC__](https://ubuntu.com/hpc) project by automatically bootstrapping a working cluster.
 The following services are deployed by Pluto to build the
 cluster:

 - SLURM + Munge -> Provides workload scheduling and resource management.